cisagov/cool-accounts/images/README.md

-1. Create a new AWS profile called `cool-images-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL images account:
+1. Create a new AWS profile called `cool-images-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL Images account:

    ```console
    [cool-images-account-admin]